Tackling The Patriarchy: A History Of Female Body Shaming At The Super Bowl

-If you think Lady Gaga’s stomach “flab” was distracting at her Super Bowl halftime show, you should see mine after I’ve devoured a platter of nachos.
+If you thought Lady Gaga’s stomach “flab” was distracting at the 2017 Super Bowl halftime show, you should see mine after I’ve devoured a platter of nachos.

 Lady Gaga is thin and fit by any sane person’s standard.
 It’s absolutely absurd for a bunch of eggheads on Twitter to hide behind the keys of a message board to body shame Lady Gaga — let alone any other female performer.